mpalet/zerotier-dns/README.md

 WantedBy=multi-user.target
 ```

-Make sure whatever you set `WorkingDirectory` to the directory containing your configuration file.
+Make sure you set `WorkingDirectory` to the directory containing your configuration file.

 Then, to install the service: